Enjoy the atmosphere of a great country show in a great locality

 We are looking for people who can help with scoring, pencilling, gear check, lunches and morning teas, transferring tests from judges to scorers, setting up and packing up arenas, and First Aid.

-View or download your copy of the Bemboka Show Schedule.
+View or download your copy of the Bemboka Show Schedule on "The Show" page.
 Entry and waiver forms can also be downloaded separately.
 Please note Waiver forms do not have to be completed for main pavilion entries.
-Make ensure all forms are completed and submitted before competing or exhibiting on the day.
+Please ensure all forms are completed and submitted before competing or exhibiting on the day.

 Event Draw TBA